MicrosoftDocs/azure-docs/articles/machine-learning/preview/tutorial-classifying-iris-part-1.md

 [!INCLUDE [aml-delete-resource-group](../../../includes/aml-delete-resource-group.md)]

 ## Next steps

-In this first part of the three-part tutorial series, you have used Azure Machine Learning Workbench to:
+In this tutorial, you used Azure Machine Learning Workbench to:
 > [!div class="checklist"]
-> * Create a new project.
+> * Create a new project
-> * Create a data preparation package.
+> * Create a data preparation package
-> * Generate Python/PySpark code to invoke a data preparation package.
+> * Generate Python/PySpark code to invoke a data preparation package

-You are ready to move on to the next part in the series, where you learn how to build an Azure Machine Learning model:
+You are ready to move on to the next part in the tutorial series, where you learn how to build an Azure Machine Learning model:
 > [!div class="nextstepaction"]
 > [Tutorial 2 - Classifying Iris: Build models](tutorial-classifying-iris-part-2.md)